Flight Delay Compensation: Your Rights on Long-Haul Flights to South Africa

 Claim Flight Delay Compensation

 Eligible passengers can claim up to €600 for delayed or cancelled flights.
-These services handle the claim and only charge if it succeeds.
+FlightRights handles the claim and only charges if it succeeds.